BaticSea/fandao-frontend/README.md

 - Actually run the tests
   `yarn synpress:run`

+### Docker Image

+There is a Docker image and scripts available for running the e2e tests (using Synpress).
+This reduces the effort required to get running.
+Synpress and Cypress have lots of platform-specific dependencies, so this takes the headache out of it.

+Note: we force the Docker image to build and run on the `x86_64` platform.
+Otherwise there are issues running the Docker image on Apple Silicon devices.

 **Rinkeby faucets for LUSD, FRAX & DAI can be taken from rinkeby etherscan:**

 1. Go to `src/helpers/AllBonds.ts`